TingyanXiang/kbpd_kdd23/README.md

 # KBPD: Knowledge Based Prohibited Item Detection on Heterogeneous Risk Graphs #
 This is the official codebase of the paper
-Knowledge Based Prohibited Item Detection on Heterogeneous Risk Graphs (论文链接)
+Knowledge Based Prohibited Item Detection on Heterogeneous Risk Graphs (论文链接待发布)

 ## Overview ##
 KBPD is a strong model that fuse information from both knowledge graphs and heterogeneous risk graphs.